The Bankrate promise

 What an inspection costs

 An inspection will likely cost anywhere from $100 to $150, according to Consumer Reports.
-But the actual cost will vary based on the experience of your mechanic, age of the vehicle and known issues.
+But the actual cost will vary based on the mechanic’s experience, the vehicle’s age and known issues.
 Your mechanic should be able to give you a quote before you bring the used car in.

 Where to get a used car inspected